zx80/flask-simple-auth/README.md

 Method `add_scope` allows to register valid scopes that can be checked later.
 If not set, all scopes are considered valid.

+The *scope* delegated authorization model suggests that the issuer is trusted to control accesses with any possible scope.
+This may or may not make sense from a security perspective depending on the use case.
+It makes perfect sense if the issuer is providing authorizations for accesses to itself, possibly from a third party.

 #### Object Authorizations

 Non trivial application have access permissions which depend on the data